saw-your-packet/CloudShovel/README.md

 - For permission-related errors, verify that your AWS credentials have all the required permissions listed above.
 - If experiencing issues with specific AMIs, check their requirements (e.g., virtualization type, ENA support) and adjust the instance types in the script accordingly.

-Remember to use this tool responsibly and ensure you have the right to scan the AMIs you're targeting.
+Use this tool responsibly and ensure you have the right to scan the AMIs you're targeting.